 Nettra Pan is a Lecturer (Assistant Professor) in Entrepreneurship at The Business School (formerly Cass).
 Before joining the Faculty of Management in September 2020, Nettra worked as a Post-doctoral Research Fellow at Northeastern University and the Swiss Federal Institute of Technology in Lausanne (EPFL).
 Nettra received her doctorate in Management of Technology from EPFL (Switzerland) in 2018.

-Nettra's expertise is at the intersection of entrepreneurship and social change.
-Her research interests include how firms resolve tensions between commercial and seemingly non-commercial imperatives, which she has examined in a number of empirical settings, including technology startups and venture capital-like firms with a social impact mandate.
-Notably, Nettra's work has illustrated how social venture capital firms evaluate and co-create new venture investment opportunities, the extent to which hybrid venture identities are malleable, as well as how social identity influences decision-making in venture fundraising.
+Nettra's expertise is at the intersection of entrepreneurship, meaningful work and societal change.
+Her research interests include how firms resolve tensions between commercial and seemingly non-commercial imperatives, tensions she has examined in a number of empirical settings, including technology startups and venture capital-like firms with a social impact mandate.
+Notably, Nettra's work has illustrated how social venture capital firms evaluate and co-create new venture investment opportunities, the extent to which hybrid venture identities are malleable, as well as how self-perception influences decision-making outcomes.

 Nettra's has presented her work at leading research conferences in entrepreneurship, social impact and innovation.

-Nettra teaches Introduction to Entrepreneurship for the BSc Management program, and is developing an MSc course on Venturing for Social Change at The Business School (formerly Cass).
-She favors an interactive approach to teaching and consistently pairs evidence-based startup insights with voices from the field and practical, hands-on exercises.
-Nettra's also teaches executive training sessions for founders, scientists, non-profit leaders and corporate executives interested in introducing innovative, revenue-generating products or services.
-In these sessions, Nettra helps project leaders develop and articulate their vision and metrics for success, a fundamental north star for understanding whom project leaders should serve over time, and how project leaders should engage with new markets.
+Nettra also trains founders, scientists, non-profit leaders and executives interested in introducing innovative, revenue-generating products or services.
+In these sessions, Nettra helps project leaders develop and articulate their vision and metrics for success; a fundamental north star for understanding whom project leaders should serve over time, and how project leaders should engage with new markets.
 Finally, Nettra also enjoys working with startup investors on how to understand their biases and tweak biased decision-making processes to achieve desired investment outcomes (for founders and investors).